List of characters in The Loud House franchise: Lynn Loud Jr.

 Lynn L. Loud Jr. (voiced by Jessica DiCicco, portrayed by Morgan McGill in A Loud House Christmas, Annaka Fourneret in The Really Loud House and A Really Haunted Loud House, Aria Jade Tyler as a toddler in The Really Loud House, Nyomei Valentina Lara as a young girl in The Really Loud House) is the 13-year-old (14-year-old from season 5 onward and live-action media) athletic fifth child of the Loud family and Lucy's roommate.
 She is named after one of Savino's five sisters (Lynn).
 (Note: In the series, Lynn Loud Jr. is named after her father.)
 Lynn tends to start competitions among her siblings and plays a large number of different sports.
 She is highly superstitious because she does not want to lose her winning streak.
 Lynn wears a red and white jersey, track shorts, white high-knee socks, and black cleats.
 Unlike Lori, Lynn is not insecure when she passes gas.
 She does not hesitate to burp out loud or to do things such as a Dutch oven on Lincoln.
 Lynn is also an expert at ninjutsu and can even run on all fours while carrying someone on her back.
 In the episode "Middle Men", it is revealed that Lynn developed a brash personality when she started middle school because she was bullied throughout her first year.
-Lynn attends Royal Woods Middle School as a 7th grader for the first four seasons, with Lincoln joining her as of "Schooled"; Lynn attends the 8th grade as of the episode.
+Lynn attends Royal Woods Middle School as a 7th grader for the first four seasons, with Lincoln joining her as of "Schooled"; Lynn, who also assumes the role of hallway monitor, attends the 8th grade as of the episode.